EAVFW/EAVFW/spec/1.0.0/validtion.md

 Used to apply extra validtion to entity attributes besides restrictions defined as [json-schema](https://json-schema.org/understanding-json-schema/reference/), using [expressions](https://github.com/delegateas/expressionengine).

+_Note: json-schema only support restrictions, which is treated as errors.
+If you want to show info or warnings, validtion rules must be used._

 ```json
 // validtion
 "<unique-name>": {